mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 objects, read the old database, access (read) the mysql database, and grant privileges.

-To copy all objects from a source, the user must have **SELECT** and **SHOW VIEW** privileges on the database as well as **SELECT** on the mysql database.
+To copy all objects from a source, the user must have the **SELECT** and **SHOW VIEW** privileges on the database as well as the **SELECT** privilege on the mysql database.

-To copy all objects to a destination, the user must have **CREATE** for the database as well as **SUPER** for procedures and functions (when binary logging is enabled) and **WITH GRANT OPTION** to copy grants.
+To copy all objects to a destination, the user must have these privileges:
+**CREATE** for the database, **SUPER** for procedures and functions (when binary logging is enabled), and **GRANT OPTION** to copy grants.

-Actual privileges needed may differ from installation to installation depending on the security privileges present and whether the database contains certain objects such as views or events and whether binary logging is turned on (hence the need for **SUPER**).
+Actual privileges needed may differ from installation to installation depending on the security privileges present and whether the database contains certain objects such as views or events and whether binary logging is turned on (hence the need for the **SUPER** privilege).

+The :option:`--new-storage-engine` and :option:`--default-storage-engine`
-The --new-storage-engine and --default-storage-engine options apply to all tables in the operation.
+options apply to all tables in the operation.

-Some combinations of the options may result in errors during the operation.
+Some option combinations may result in errors during the operation.
 For example, eliminating tables but not views may result in an error when the view is copied.